d2l-ai/d2l-en/chapter_linear-networks/api.md

 ```

 :begin_tab:`mxnet`
-You may notice that `Module` is a subclass of `nn.Block`, the base class of a neural network in Gluon.
+You may notice that `Module` is a subclass of `nn.Block`, the base class of neural networks in Gluon.
 It provides convenient features to handle neural networks.
 For example, if we define a `forward` method, such as `forward(self, X)`, then for an instance `a` we can invoke this function by `a(X)`.
 This works since it calls the `forward` method in the built-in `__call__` method.
 You can find more details and examples about `nn.Block` in :numref:`sec_model_construction`.
 :end_tab:

 :begin_tab:`pytorch`
-You may notice that `Module` is a subclass of `nn.Module`, the base class of neural network in PyTorch.
+You may notice that `Module` is a subclass of `nn.Module`, the base class of neural networks in PyTorch.
 It provides convenient features to handle neural networks.
 For example, if we define a `forward` method, such as `forward(self, X)`, then for an instance `a` we can invoke this function by `a(X)`.
 This works since it calls the `forward` method in the built-in `__call__` method.
-You can find more details and examples about `nn.Block` in :numref:`sec_model_construction`.
+You can find more details and examples about `nn.Module` in :numref:`sec_model_construction`.
 :end_tab:

 :begin_tab:`tensorflow`
-You may notice that `Module` is a subclass of `tf.keras.Model`, the base class of neural network in TensorFlow.
+You may notice that `Module` is a subclass of `tf.keras.Model`, the base class of neural networks in TensorFlow.
 It provides convenient features to handle neural networks.
 For example, it invokes the `call` method in the built-in `__call__` method.
 Here we redirect `call` to the `forward` function, saving its arguments as a class attribute.
 We do this to make our code more similar to other framework implementations.
 :end_tab: